kolotsey/netconf-client/CLI.md

 ### Edit config (create list items)

-Add a new user with username 'user' to the list of users in the 'oper' group using list syntax.
-List items are provided in square brackets, separated by commas.
+Example of a create operation when adding  items to a list/array (add a new user with username 'user' to the list of users in the 'oper' group using list syntax.
+List items are provided in square brackets, separated by commas.)
 ```sh
 netconf localhost '/nacm/groups/group[name="oper"]/user-name' add [user]
 ```

 ### Edit config (delete)

-Delete a user:
+Example of a delete operation (delete a user):
 ```sh
 netconf localhost /aaa/authentication/users/user del name=user
 ```